 There is a monthly fee to list your car on Getaround, but you start with a free 30-day trial

 Listing your car on Getaround is not free.
-Getaround charges a $99 installation fee to professionally install Getaround Connect in your car, and charges $20/month in subscription fees.
+Getaround charges a $99 installation fee to professionally install Getaround Connect in your car, and charges $20/month in data fees.

 Getaround offers a 30-day free trial to all new vehicle owners, so you won’t be charged for anything until your first month is over.
 You can choose to have Getaround Connect uninstalled during the first month for free.